 Would you like to promote intercultural learning in your work community in Finland?
-Receive a foreign volunteer into your workplace!
+Welcome a volunteer from abroad in your workplace!

 ”This cooperation has given even more than we had expected.
 It really feels as if we have opened a new window to the outside world.” – Timo Kotiranta, principal of the school of Kirkonseutu

 All kinds of non-profit organizations and institutions can receive foreign volunteers.
 Most of Maailmanvaihto’s volunteers work in the social or educational field, but any kind of common-good organization can become a voluntary workplace.

 The starting point for the co-operation is that the workplace offers meaningful tasks and support for the volunteer in the new environment.
 It is also important that the whole work community is adhered to welcoming the volunteer into the workplace.

 The volunteers stay in Finland from 6 to 12 months so that the volunteer and the workplace have enough time to get to know each other and build cooperation.
 In case your organization cannot offer accommodation, Maailmanvaihto can look for a host family for the volunteer.